buttfour/ProjectEuler_Solutions/README.md

 # ProjectEuler_Solutions
-My code that resulted in solutions to selected problems from ProjectEuler.net.
+Some of my code that resulted in solutions to selected problems from ProjectEuler.net.
 Solutions are done in C++.